danielehc/katacoda-scenarios/consul-service-intentions/intro.md

-# Load balancing in Consul service mesh with Envoy
+# Application Aware Intentions With Consul Service Mesh

-In this hands-on lab, you will operate a Consul datacenter, deployed using Docker, to configure load balancing policies on Envoy sidecar proxies.
+In this hands-on lab, you will operate a Consul datacenter, deployed using Docker, to configure application aware intentions.